 - The essential aspect of management in primary care is to make an accurate diagnosis.
 The management will then depend on the identified cause of facial pain.

-- Specialist referral should be made according to local guidelines.
+- Specialist referral (usually to a maxillofacial clinic, unless clinical findings suggest a diagnosis where ENT/community dentistry/neurology/rheumatology referral may be more appropriate) should be made according to local guidelines.
 One such guideline suggests referring patients who have:

 - Facial pain persisting for more than three months.